sapiensoup/sapiensoup.com/_posts/2017-02-02-cannabis-breastfeeding.md

 Marijuana is legal in half of the States in the US and legal-ish in 16 other countries around the world.
 And mothers out there are wondering under which circumstances medical or recreational cannabis use is safe while breastfeeding.

-The official guideline is that breastfeeding women should not use cannabis.
-This is because not enough is known about cannabis and breastfeeding to state “safe amounts” without potentially getting sued.
-In this post I’ll present a coherent overview of the scientific facts about cannabis and breastfeeding.
+The official guideline is that breastfeeding women _should not_ use cannabis.
+This is because not enough is known about the topic to state “safe amounts” to mothers.
+I wasn't satisfied with that answer, so I kept on digging.
+Here, I'll present an overview of the scientific facts, so that you can make up your own mind.

-I'm not advocating for nursing mothers to consume cannabis.
-Just like I'm not advocating for nursing mothers to drink alcohol.
-Being conservative when dealing with under-researched substances makes sense.
-But if we can agree that every consumed substance makes it out of the system at some point, we can also agree that safely consuming cannabis while breastfeeding is a question of time; may it be waiting to nurse for three hours or three days.
-The timeframe is what needs to be figured out.

 Let's break the topic down into two questions:

 **I. How much THC makes it into breast milk?** \\
 **II.
 What are the effects on the child?**

-I recommend reading my post on the [Human Metabolism of THC]({% post_url 2016-12-21-human-metabolism-thc %}#psychological-high).
+I recommend reading my post on the [Human Metabolism of THC]({% post_url 2016-12-21-human-metabolism-thc %}).
 Knowing about how THC—the main active ingredient in cannabis—is metabolized will increase your understanding of the topic.
-For those in a hurry: at minimum check the [infographic]({% post_url 2016-12-21-human-metabolism-thc %}#Infographic-Human-Metabolism-THC) and use it as a cheat sheet.
+For those in a hurry: at minimum check the [infographic](/images/thc/Infographic-Human-Metabolism-THC-1300.png) and use it as a cheat sheet.

 We will deal with very small numbers.
 A quick refresher on the notation and conversion of grams, milligrams and nanograms: